 Key Features

-- In-product survey delivery via JS client, plus iOS, Android, React Native, and Flutter SDKs
+- In-product delivery via JS client, plus iOS, Android, React Native, and Flutter SDKs

 - 12 question types covering NPS, CSAT, CES, PMF, and custom formats

-- Behavioral event triggering with advanced segmentation by traits, behavior, device, and prior response
+- Behavioral event triggering with segmentation by traits, behavior, device, and prior response

-- Recurring survey support for continuous NPS and CSAT tracking over time
+- Recurring surveys for continuous NPS and CSAT tracking over time

 - Segment and Rudderstack integration for importing behavioral user data